km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit9/writeup.md.md

-grep -a flag: this flag allows
+grep -a flag: this flag allows grep to be used on binary files(machine code files)